 3 Mistakes You’re Making With Your Fogging Machine

-Are you using a fogger machine in your commercial or residential area to treat pests, reduce bacteria and pathogens and improve overall hygiene and safety?
+Are you using a Vehicle Mounted fogging machine in your commercial or residential area to treat pests, Vehicle Mounted fogging machine reduce bacteria and pathogens and improve overall hygiene and safety?
 If so, you should know that there are some fairly common mistakes that most people or organizations make when using these types of machines to apply pesticide or disinfectant solution to a small or large area.
 Let’s take a closer look at some mistakes you might be making with your fogger machine.